Its-Aryaman/Sweet-Shop-Management-System/README.markdown

 # Sweet Shop Management System

 A full-stack web application for managing a sweet shop's inventory, user authentication, and purchase/restock operations.
-The frontend is built with React and Bootstrap, styled with a coral/cream theme and dark purple highlights (`#563d7c`).
+The frontend is built with React and Bootstrap.
 The backend uses Node.js, Express, MongoDB, and JWT for authentication, with Swagger for API documentation.

 ## Features